Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions

 \be 1\to F^\times \to GL_{d+1}(F) \to PGL_{d+1}(F)\to 1.\ee The injection $F^\times \to GL_{d+1}(F)$ is given by $a\mapsto aI_{d+1}$, and $PGL_{d+1}(F)$ is defined as the quotient.
 The groups $H_X,H_Y$ are defined as above.
 Both groups contain the group $Z=F^\times I_{d+1}$ of scalar matrices.
 The sequence \eqref{projext} splits when restricted to $H_X$ and $H_Y$.
 Indeed, any element in $PH_X$ has a unique element $ $ representing it, and we let $H'_X$ be the subgroup of all such matrices.
 A similar definition works for $Y$.
 Finally, note that $\psi_X$ and $\psi_Y$ agree on scalar matrices.
-Therefore for any Projective Space weighing matrix $W$ and any $F^\times$-developed matrix $T$, we may form the Quasiproduct $W\boxtimes T$.
-Since $F^\times$ is cyclic, we have [1]{\langle #1 \rangle} \begin{thm} For any Projective Space weighing matrix over a finite field $F$, and for any circulant weighing matrix of size $|F|-1$, the Quasiproduct $W\boxtimes T$ is defined, and is a weighing matrix. \end{thm} \begin{proof} This is a consequence of Theorem \ref{quasi2}. \end{proof}
+Thus axioms A1--A6 of quasiproducts are satisfied and for any Projective Space weighing matrix $W$ and any $F^\times$-developed matrix $T$, we may form the quasiproduct $W\boxtimes T$.
+Since $F^\times$ is cyclic, we have [1]{\langle #1 \rangle} \begin{thm} For any Projective Space weighing matrix over a finite field $F$, and for any circulant weighing matrix of size $|F|-1$, the Quasiproduct $W\boxtimes T$ is defined, and is a weighing matrix. \end{thm} \begin{proof} This is the consequence of Theorem \ref{quasi2}. \end{proof}

-We call these matrices \emph{Quasiprojective} weighing matrices.
-The Quasiproduct $W\boxtimes T$ has the same order and weight as the Kronecker-product $W\tensor T$.
+We call these matrices \emph{quasiprojective} weighing matrices.
+The quasiproduct $W\boxtimes T$ has the same order and weight as the Kronecker-product $W\tensor T$.
 But usually, the two matrices are not Hadamard equivalent.
 R. Craigen \cite{CR1995} has a beautiful construction, called the \emph{weaving product}, which is a generalization of the Kronecker-product.
 This construction builds a weighing matrix from a list of smaller weighing matrices.
-We will show that Quasiprojective matrices are not Hadamard equivalent to all Craigen's weaving products of weighing matrices with the same parameters of $W$ and $T$.
-Therefore Quasiproducts give a new construction.\\
+We will show that quasiprojective matrices are not Hadamard equivalent to all Craigen's weaving products of weighing matrices with the same parameters of $W$ and $T$.
+Therefore quasiproducts give a new construction.\\